danielmachado93/AGAN/README.txt

-Tensorflow implementation of the model
+Tensorflow implementation of the AGAN model

 Train mode:
 - Put the two sets of training images in ./data/datasetX and ./data/datasetY